Claim a council tax discount

 People under 20 who leave school or who finish a course at a further educational college after 30 April in any year are disregarded for discount purposes until the 1 November of the same year.

-If a dwelling forms part of a single property and is occupied by a dependent relative (who is 65 or more) of the main dwelling occupant, the dependent relative is exempt from paying council tax.
+If a dwelling forms part of a single property and is occupied by a dependent relative (who is aged 65 or more) of the main dwelling occupant, the dependent relative is exempt from paying council tax if it is their sole or main residence.

 Prior to 1 April 2014, a relative who was not a dependent relative of the main dwelling occupant, and was under 65, paid the normal council tax charge.